metio/terraform-provider-k8s/docs/data-sources/app_redislabs_com_redis_enterprise_cluster_v1_manifest.md

 - `redis_enterprise_volume_mounts` (Attributes List) additional volume mounts within the redis enterprise containers.
 More info: https://kubernetes.io/docs/concepts/storage/volumes/ (see [below for nested schema](#nestedatt--spec--redis_enterprise_volume_mounts))
 - `redis_on_flash_spec` (Attributes) Stores configurations specific to redis on flash.
 If provided, the cluster will be capable of creating redis on flash databases. (see [below for nested schema](#nestedatt--spec--redis_on_flash_spec))
 - `redis_upgrade_policy` (String) Redis upgrade policy to be set on the Redis Enterprise Cluster.
 Possible values: major/latest This value is used by the cluster to choose the Redis version of the database when an upgrade is performed.
 The Redis Enterprise Cluster includes multiple versions of OSS Redis that can be used for databases.
+- `resp3_default` (Boolean) Whether databases will turn on RESP3 compatibility upon database upgrade.
+Note - Deleting this property after explicitly setting its value shall have no effect.
+Please view the corresponding field in RS doc for more info.
 - `service_account_name` (String) Name of the service account to use
 - `services` (Attributes) Customization options for operator-managed service resources created for Redis Enterprise clusters and databases (see [below for nested schema](#nestedatt--spec--services))
 - `services_rigger_spec` (Attributes) Specification for service rigger (see [below for nested schema](#nestedatt--spec--services_rigger_spec))